rudysenstad/CSX_450_2_Final_Exam/README.md

 ## Domain

-This problem uses the Ames, Iowa housing data set is a canonical data set that is used in teaching data science.
-In 2011, Dean De Cock cleaned and modified the data provided by the city's Assessor's office.
-It included housing sales in Ames, Iowa from 2006 to 2010 in an excel sheet with 113 columns/variables.
+This problem uses the canonical Ames, Iowa housing data set that is often used in teaching data science.
+In 2011, Dean De Cock cleaned and modified the data provided by the Ames' Assessor's office.
+It included housing sales in the city from 2006 to 2010 in an excel sheet with 113 columns/variables.

 ## Problem Statement